 If you think employers that offer employees the ability to work from home any day of the week is progressive enough, think again.
 COVID-19 has accelerated an endless number of transformative initiatives that are otherwise put on hold indefinitely.
-Among which, work from home (WFH) was the one that witnessed the strongest growth due to increasing health concerns.
+Among these, work from home (WFH) was the one that witnessed the strongest growth due to increasing health concerns.

 Today, WFH is still carried out diligently in various organisations across the globe.
 As offices are reopening in places that have been experiencing extremely low transmission rates, many employers continue to allow employees to WFH while at the same time, turning it into an added employee's perk, a competitive advantage, to attract new talents.

 Today, WFH is no longer a privilege that explicitly belongs to startups or tech giants.
 Any type of knowledge work in any business now can be performed remotely.
 And not just from home, but from practically anywhere that employees find they are most productive.

 If you are still grappling with the idea of working from home, you might want to skip it and jump on the bandwagon of “Working from Anywhere.”
 Yes, that is the future that companies will soon reckon with.

 Wait a minute, what is this "work from anywhere" that you are talking about?

 Just like the name implies, work from anywhere (WFA) is what it is.
 You can work however, whenever, and wherever you want, i.e., at the beach, at a nearby café, in a hotel, from your hometown, etc. With the WFA phenomenon, the two binaries "in office" and "at home" no longer play the central roles.
-The concept goes beyond them to convey what flexibility truly means - untethered schedules, low-stress levels, and borderless work environment.
+The concept goes beyond them to convey what flexibility truly means - untethered schedules, low-stress levels, and a borderless work environment.

 Read more: 5 uses cases of data lakes that you probably did not know